Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: Methods

 \section{Methods}

+Two single crystalline stoichiometric Ni-Mn-Ga samples with different thermal treatment (annealed and quenched) were used; at first the grown single crystal was subjected to homogenization at 1273 K and then ordering annealing at 1073 K and water quenched.
+Part of the crystal was then annealed again at 1073 K and slowly cooled in the furnace.

-Two single crystalline Ni-Mn-Ga samples with different compositions were used; stoichiometric \nmg sample, with martensitic transformation at about \qty[]{200}{K}, and off-stoichiometric sample with Mn excess (about 29 at\%), with transformation temperature above the room temperature.
-The composition of the samples was determined by X-ray fluorescence (XRF).
-Both samples were ferromagnetic, with Curie point about \qty{375}{K}.
-The sample with excess Mn had martensite transformation temperature above the room temperature and exhibited magnetically induced reorientation (MIR) or magnetic shape memory effect at room temperature.\cite{Heczko2009} Martensite transformation and Curie temperatures were determined from the temperature dependence of low-field magnetization using PPMS vibrating sample magnetometer (Quantum Design).
-The presence of antiphase boundaries in martensite state was ascertained by magnetic force microscopy (MFM).\cite{Straka2018} To obtain a good resolution for complex martensite structures, the FMR spectra were mostly measured at LHe temperature \qty{4.2}{K}.
-At this temperature, the stoichiometric sample exhibited modulated 10M martensite and off-stoichiometric sample exhibited tetragonal non-modulate structure.
-The room temperature measurement served as an initial check and for studying the cubic austenite phase.
+The composition of the samples was determined by X-ray fluorescence (XRF) having stoichiometric composition within XRF error.
+Both samples were ferromagnetic, with Curie point about \qty{377}{K} and transformation to 10 M martensite below 210 K. At about 250 K the samples exhibited premartensite transformation.
+Curie and transformation temperatures were determined from the temperature dependence of low-field DC magnetization using PPMS vibrating sample magnetometer (Quantum Design) \cite{Straka2018}.
+The presence of antiphase boundaries was ascertained in stoichiometric Ni-Mn-Ga austenite state at room temperature \cite{Bodnrov2020} by magnetic force microscopy (MFM).

-\mn NMR spectra were measured without external static magnetic field in the temperature range of \SIrange{4.2}{296}{K} using Bruker Avance II spectrometer.
+\mn NMR spectra were measured without external static magnetic field at room temperature using Bruker Avance II spectrometer.
 Home-built probe was properly tuned and impedance-matched at each excitation frequency.
 All spin echoes induced by the applied Carr-Purcell-Meiboom-Gill (CPMG) multipulse sequence were coherently summed in the time domain, and their sum Fourier transformed.
 The resulting NMR spectrum was constructed from amplitudes of the Fourier transforms (FT) at individual excitation frequencies or constructed as an envelope of complete FTs depending on the frequency step.
-The excitation conditions were carefully adjusted to produce the maximum signal at a given frequency: typical lengths of applied radiofrequency pulses were \SIrange{0.5}{1.2}{$\mu$s}, with \SIrange{12}{18}{$\mu$s} delays between pulses and \qty{5}{ms} delays between subsequent scans. \SIrange{4}{7}{} spin echoes were recorded in each scan and \SIrange{2048}{131072}{} scans were accumulated to obtain a reasonable signal-to-noise ratio.
+The excitation conditions were carefully adjusted to produce the maximum signal at a given frequency: typical lengths of applied radiofrequency pulses were \qty{0.5}{$\mu$s}, with \qty{9}{$\mu$s} delays between pulses and \qty{5}{ms} delays between subsequent scans.
+4 spin echoes were recorded in each scan and 131 072 scans were accumulated to obtain a reasonable signal-to-noise ratio at room temperature.